Checkpoints

 Use the node menu to assign an output node to a job group.

-Now, add the other output (Attachment) to the same job group by selecting the output, then Add to group.. at the bottom of the panel.
+Since the datasets are in different job groupings by default, the checkpoint will be recomputed for each output, negating any benefits.
+To fix this, add the other output (Attachment) to the same job group by selecting the output, and then selecting Add to group... at the bottom of the panel.

 Add another output node to the same job group in the Build Settings panel.